django/deps/draft/0006-channels.rst

 platforms like Slack provides ample opportunity for Django to position itself as an easy-to-use and reliable solution for all sorts of backend needs.

-The core Channels design is protocol-agnostic; while it ships with HTTP and WebSocket support, work is either planned or already underway for Slack, IRC, email, HTTP/2 and SMS interface servers, allowing developers to use the same, familiar consumers-and-routing structure to service all kinds
+The core channels design is protocol-agnostic; while it ships with HTTP and WebSocket support, work is either planned or already underway for Slack, IRC, email, HTTP/2 and SMS interface servers, allowing developers to use the same, familiar consumers-and-routing structure to service all kinds